chrismaltby/gb-studio-site/content/docs/script-glossary.md

 <img src="/img/events/if-saved-v3.png" class="event-preview" />

 #### Store Variable From Game Data In Variable
 Read a saved value from a selected save slot and store it in a variable.
 <img src="/img/events/data-extract-v3.png" class="event-preview" />

-## Scene Events
+## Scene

 #### Change Scene
 Transition to a new scene with player at a specified position and direction.
 A connection line will be drawn between the source of the event and the destination scene with a <img src="/img/screenshots/destination-end.png" style="height:12px"/> icon appearing at the destination position.
 It's possible to drag this icon around and between scenes to modify the event.